mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The _Starburst of Extreme Heroism_ -class, or _SEH_ -
 class for short, is a common sight throughout
-Imperial space and may be found serving in many of the empire’s numbered fleets.
+Imperial space and may be found serving in many of the empire's numbered fleets.
 It is essentially a

 more rounded and streamlined version of the larger Ghalalk -class cruiser.
 The form factor of the two